robotastic/trunk-recorder/docs/INSTALL-PI.md

-# Raspberry Pi
+# Raspberry Pi / Debian

 Smaller radio systems can be covered using a Raspberry Pi.
 If you are interested in doing this, you should really get a Pi 4.
 It maybe possible to get things running on an older Pi, but you often get unexpect behavior and errors.
 A Pi 4 can handle 3-4 simulatanious recordings.
 Make sure you have a good power supply.
 Also pay attention to heat.
 If the Pi gets too hot, it will slow down.
 A good case or fan can help keep it going full tilt.
+You can also just run debian on a NUC or Miniform PC.
+These commands will work with a vaneilla debian install as well.

 ## RaspberryOS (aka Raspbian)